awolverp/cachebox/README.md

 # Cachebox
-**Cachebox** is a Python library (written in Rust) that provides memoization and cache implementions with different cache replecement policies.
+**Cachebox** is a Python library (written in Rust) that provides memoizations and cache implementions with different cache replecement policies.

 > [!NOTE]\
-> This library is very faster than cachetools and other libraries (between 5x-10x) and use lower memory than, [*you can see benchmarks here*](BENCHMARK.md).
+> This library is faster than cachetools and other libraries (between 5x-10x) and uses lower memory than them, [*you can see benchmarks here*](BENCHMARK.md).

 ```python
 from cachebox import cached, TTLCache, LRUCache